How to vote in Celebrity Big Brother 2018

 Who’s nominated in Celebrity Big Brother?

-The celebrities up for eviction this week are Courtney Act / Shane Jenek, Jonny Mitchell, Daniel O’Reilly and Andrew Brady.
+The celebrities up for eviction this week are Amanda Barrie, Ann Widdecombe, Ashley James, Malika Haqq, Courtney Act / Shane Jenek and Shane Lynch.

 How do you vote in Celebrity Big Brother 2018?